Tags

 These conversational AI platforms can also provide automated customer service 24/7, which means that even when your agents are offline, customers can still get answers to most questions on their own time.

-2. Text summarization
+2. Text summarisation

 Generative AI can also help simplify large amounts of text instantly, so that readers can get to the key points in a fraction of the time.